czagrzebski/ROS-AMR/README.md

 # ROS Automated Guided Vehicle Research Project

-A undergraduate research project for developing an autonomous differential drive mobile robot using ROS and the ROS navigation stack.
+An undergraduate research project for developing an autonomous differential drive mobile robot using ROS and the ROS navigation stack.
 This project is currently in the development phase and I recently finished a working prototype.
 See the research folder for notes about the project as I am researching and learning differential drive robots.

 ## Version 2 Goals [In Progress]
 - [x] Design a CAD model for a differential drive AGV with a 3D printed chassis